 The statewide safety and loss control (SLC) program helps member co-ops help each other during widespread outages, and also coordinates aid to co-ops in other parts of the country.
 SLC also promotes safety through education and certification programs for cooperative staff.

-A broad array of marketing and communications services is also provided to member cooperatives, including support for public relations and community outreach efforts, Country Living magazine, energy efficiency rebate programs and community sponsorship programs.
+A broad array of marketing and communications services is also provided to member cooperatives, including support for public relations and community outreach efforts, Ohio Cooperative Living magazine, energy efficiency rebate programs and community sponsorship programs.

 The government affairs team serves as the voice for Ohio’s Electric Cooperatives members in the government halls of Columbus and Washington, D.C.